ShafakatArnob/Bengali-Misogyny-Identification-Deep-Learning-LIME/README.md

-# Multilingual-Misogyny-Identification-Deep-Learning-LIME
+# Bengali-Misogyny-Identification-Deep-Learning-LIME
- Multilingual Misogyny Identification Using Deep Learning and LIME.
+ Bengali Misogyny Identification Using Deep Learning and LIME.